 Maybe the most recognizable name in this list, thanks to its surge in popularity during the rise of COVID-19, Zoom is the leader in video conferencing solutions.
 It has earned its reputation by providing an easy-to-use, reliable cloud platform for video chats.
 Along with video and audio conferences, you can use Zoom for training sessions, town hall meetings, and webinars.

 You can set up a “basic” Zoom plan for personal meetings free of charge.
-Of course, if you want to set up your Zoom game, you can always go with a Pro, Business, or Enterprise plan.
+Of course, if you want to step up your Zoom game, you can always go with a Pro, Business, or Enterprise plan.
 There is also the Zoom Phone cloud phone solution and Zoom Rooms software-defined video conferencing system you can pick up from Zoom.
 In some instances, you may need an H.323 Room Connector to connect all of your company’s legacy conference room systems to Zoom, too.

 2. RingCentral Video